ketan1741/UDACITY-DATA-ANALYST-NANODEGREE/README.md

 # Udacity Data Analyst Nanodegree Program.
-This Repository contains the projects that have been completed and submitted while undertaking the Data Analyst program.
+This Repository contains the projects that have been completed and submitted while undertaking Udacity's Data Analyst Nanodegree program.

 # Project 1:
 ### Explore Weather Trends: